Matthew Parris: Writing and journalism

-In June 2020 Parris wrote an excoriating article on Boris Johnson saying, "He never had any judgment or strategic vision.
-Mr Johnson was only ever a shallow opportunist with a minor talent to amuse".
+In 2024, Parris published an article on assisted suicide, where he argued "the argument against it is that pressure will grow on the terminally ill to hasten their own deaths – that’s not a bad thing."

 A co-founder of the gay rights charity Stonewall, Parris has criticised the organisation for latterly adopting trans rights as part of its agenda, writing that trans issues are unrelated to gay rights and should be for a separate organisation.

 In May 2021, Parris called for the removal of ethnic minority status from Gypsy, Roma and Travellers, describing them "not a race, but a doomed mindset" and called for "a gradual but relentless squeeze on anyone who tries without permission to park their home on public property or the property of others".
 The anti-racism group Hope not Hate responded to Parris saying "The Times have published an article advocating for eradicating the way of life of an entire ethnic minority.
 Absolutely shameful.
 Solidarity with Gypsy, Roma and Traveller people who have to endure this racism, and this mindset."

 In June 2021, Parris argued there was "an absolute problem with human rights" and wrote a column whose "aim is to question the whole concept of fundamental human rights.
 It is so deeply flawed as to be fatal to all reasoning built upon it."

+In his writing, Parris proved critical of several Conservative leaders.
+In June 2020 Parris wrote an excoriating article on Boris Johnson saying, "He never had any judgment or strategic vision.
+Mr Johnson was only ever a shallow opportunist with a minor talent to amuse".
+In 2022, Parris described Liz Truss as "a planet-sized mass of overconfidence and ambition teetering upon a pinhead of a political brain".

+In July 2024, a few weeks short of his 75th birthday, Parris stopped writing his long-running Saturday opinion column in The Times, in which he mostly commented on British politics.
+He continues to write his diary column for the newspaper, which appears on Wednesdays.